cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 #### 6. Ingress

-Ingress entries are the configuration to make a website or service on your host or your network available to the internet.
-This can be any host or service on your Network like a website, a Nextcloud, or a Jellyfin media server.
-Doesan't matter.
-As far as is  HTTP or HTTPs server on your network, you can make it available.
-So, let's edit the `.cloudflared/config.yml`.
+Ingress entries are configurations that make a website or service on your host or network accessible to the internet.
+This can be any host or service on your network, such as a website, Nextcloud, or Jellyfin media server.
+It doesn't matter as long as it's an HTTP or HTTPS server on your network, you can make it available.
+Let's edit the `.cloudflared/config.yml` file to configure this.

 ```bash
 vim ~/.cloudflared/config.yml